 This recipe was originally published in 2010 and re-published in 2017 with new photos, recipe updates, and mango salsa recipe.

 The Pineapple Teriyaki Sauce and Mango Salsa can be made ahead of time to make meal time quick and efficient.
 The Pineapple Teriyaki sauce will keep in the fridge for about a week and the Mango Salsa will keep in the fridge for a couple days.

 For the burgers:

-- 2 pound ground beef
+- 2 pounds ground beef (910g)

 - 4-6 hamburger buns

-- salt and pepper to taste
+- fresh cracked black pepper to taste

 - lettuce , tomato, pickles and other trimmings

 For the sauce: